Why Led Class is Different

 Sanskrit numbers get stuck in your head: "ekam, dve, trini" - you'll be counting in Sanskrit at the grocery store

-Can't skip Navasana because you hate it - when I count, everyone does the pose
+Cannot skip Navasana because you hate it — when Tung counts, everyone does the pose

 Hold poses longer than you thought possible because the group energy carries you